elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

-Proponents of Objectivity - Refrain from Questions of what ought to be, instead focus on explaining what is

-Humans have consciousness so complete Objectivity is neither achievable nor desirable
+Proponents of Objectivity - Refrain from Questions of what ought to be, instead focus on explaining what is Humans have consciousness so complete Objectivity is neither achievable nor desirable
 #Dilthey - Facts based approach explores only 1 dimension and ignores cultural-ideological dimensions
-A particular social problem can be understood only within a particular context and ignoring the context may lead to faulty understanding of the problem
+As there are multiple viewpoints & different ideologies, so absolute objectivity is not possible A particular social problem can be understood only within a particular context and ignoring the context may lead to faulty understanding of the problem
-Post Positivist Elvin #Gouldner - Value neutrality is an Elusive goal in Sociology, as there are multi-layered truths
+#Post Positivist Elvin #Gouldner - Value neutrality is an Elusive goal in Sociology, as there are multi-layered truths.
+Hence values and viewpoints are considered essential
 #Giddens - Structure is seen as object & social action as value laden, both are 2 sides of the same coin and cannot exist independently
-Contemporary Researchers - Give due weight to objectivity, buy recognize futility of doing away with the value influence completely
+#Contemporary Researchers - Give due weight to objectivity, buy recognize futility of doing away with the value influence completely  #conclusion

-Objectivity is neither an end in itself nor a fixed principle, it undergoes changes
+#Objectivity is neither an end in itself nor a fixed principle, it undergoes changes.
+It is a continuous and an ongoing process & not to be seen as an already achieved end result
+#hammersley Fallibility of knowledge is not an excuse to abandon research.
+Limitations of objectivity doesn't mean it needs to be abandoned completely

 ***`Objectivity ~= Value Neutrality`***
 One can accept the prevailing ideas of society and still remain objective in ones approach
+#left  Weber on Obj & Value netruality - Box in Sangwan 31

+- Problems of maintaining Objectivity & Value Neutrality in Social Sciences
+- Distinguish between fact and value in Weber’s Protestant Ethic and Spirit of Capitalism
+- Value Free Sociology #PYQ
+- Objectivity in Interpretative research

 ## Non - positivist methodologies
 ***
 #Remaining
+- Evolution of Non-positivist approach
+  #diagram #left Sangwan Page 27